788 - 1937 4c Army and Navy: Lee and Jackson, Stratford Hall

 Color: Gray

 The image of Lee on the stamp shows two stars on his shoulder (representing his rank).
-Lee was a three-star general.
+Lee was a three-star general (though his highest rank in the US Army was colonel).
 This drew numerous complaints from collectors in Southern states, who thought the error was on purpose in order to diminish Lee’s legacy.
 The Post Office Department responded that the mistake had been only an accident, with the third star lost during the production process.

 Army & Navy Issue